Problems with attributing weights

 Assuming it is Islamic and Fatimid, as seems likely,

-the shape makes it is on the dinar standard.
+the shape suggests it is on the dinar standard.

 That's light--maybe even very light, given dinars supposedly average 4.16 grams or more.